utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 The function checks the value of the option `values`, which is defined in the [Spectral document](#example-rule-that-uses-a-custom-function) (or ruleset) using `then.functionOptions`.
 The value of `values` is a list of numeric strings.
 If the `input` path returns a value already in the list, the rule violation is triggered.

-After the function, `module.exports` references the function's name.
+After the function, `export default` or `module.exports` references the function's name.
 This exports the function so the rule can import it using `then.function`.

 ```js
 // filename: not_in_enumeration